SAFCSP-Team/exception-handling-multi-catch/README.md

 **Objective**

-In this project we will learn, how you can catch more than one type of exception with one exception handler, with the `multi-catch` concept.
+In this project, we will learn how you can catch more than one type of exception with one exception handler, with the `multi-catch` concept.

 **Concepts**